 If you have been bereaved or seriously injured in a road crash, or it happened to a member of your family, then you have a powerful story to tell.
-If you want to share your experience with others to help prevent more tragedies, and have experience of talking to groups of people, Brake can train you to lead workshops on road safety and tell your story in schools, companies and other group settings through our engaging young people training (warning young people about the dangers of driving) and our free Pledge training (aimed at all drivers, particularly company drivers).
+If you want to share your experience with others to help prevent more tragedies, and have experience of talking to groups of people, Brake can help you to tell your story in schools, companies and other group settings.
 We recommend that you don't consider this kind of volunteer work until at least two years since your crash happened.

 Brake also trains police family liaison officers and other support workers such as health professionals to help them improve their standards of care when liaising with families bereaved by road crashes.
 This training is led by volunteers who have been bereaved in this way, trained by Brake.
 If you are interested in volunteering for this project, find out more about our training here and email firstname.lastname@example.org or call Shane Bates on 01484 559909.

-Brake also need families who are prepared to tell their story to journalists as part of our media campaigns, including in Road Safety Week.
-If you would like to consider talking to the media, call our volunteer manager Lisa Kendall on 01484 683294 or email firstname.lastname@example.org.
+Brake also needs families who are prepared to tell their story to journalists as part of our media campaigns, including in Road Safety Week.
+If you would consider talking to the media, call our volunteer manager Lisa Kendall on 01484 683294 or email email@example.com.

 If you need to access Brake's support services for road crash victims, visit the help for victims pages, or call our helpline on 0808 8000 401.